Retire in Mauritius

 If the foreign buyer stays a minimum of 6 months a year on the island, he can claim Mauritius as his tax residence to avoid double taxation.
 The tax rate is set at only 15% of the income generated on the island.

-The properties available for purchase by foreigners (inclusive of the right of residence) are in a price range between 275,000 euros for an 80m2 high standard apartment and 390,000 euros for a 3-bedroom deluxe villa.
+The properties available for purchase by foreigners (inclusive of right of residence) are in a price range between 275,000 euros for an 80m2 high standard apartment and 390,000 euros for a 3-bedroom deluxe villa.

 Any investment of more than 500, 000 US dollars (about 450,000 euros) gives the buyer an automatic right to permanent residence in Mauritius, including their spouse and children aged up to 24 years.

 For a successful investment, we recommend the investor to seek the expertise of a Wealth Management Advisor, also known as Private Asset Manager in the UK.

-Unlike a real estate agent, a Wealth and Asset Manager is a professional of Patrimonial and Tax Law that not only acts as an advisor to the investor and assists in the management of their property but also handles all administrative aspects along with the valuation of property and gives instructions for the use thereof.
+Unlike a real estate agent, a Wealth and Asset Manager is a professional of Patrimonial and Tax Law that is not only an advisor to the investor but who also assists in the management of their property, handles the administrative aspects along with the valuation of property, and gives instructions for the use thereof.

 We make your real estate purchase in Mauritius a reliable and secure investment while maintaining your peace of mind.